Vic-ST/Stores/README.md

 <hr/>
 This a repo for me and @Goredbirds game.
 This game is called stores.
 Go Yankees

-Read the Stores Wiki for more.
+Read the <a href="https://github.com/StevenCopeland/Stores/wiki">Stores Wiki</a> for more.

 ## Rules
 <hr/>